pblack/docs/content/setting-up-a-site/front-matter-templates.md

 Front Matter Templates give you complete control over the display of your front matter fields.

 1. Change the field _type_ (ex. change an input field to an image upload field)
-2. Change the order of fields in the CMS
+2. Change the _order_ of fields in the CMS
-3. Customize the label and description for each field
+3. Customize the _label_ and _description_ for each field
-4. Mark a field as hidden (from non-developer roles)
+4. Mark a field as _hidden_ (from non-developer roles)
-5. Set specific configurations for each field
+5. Set field specific configurations
 6. More options coming soon

 ## Setting up Front Matter Templates